Upabjojr/sympy/docs/tutorial/matrices.rst

     >>> init_printing(pretty_print=True, use_unicode=True)

-To make a matrix in Diofant, use the :class:`~diofant.matrices.Matrix` object.
+To make a matrix in Diofant, use the :class:`~sympy.matrices.Matrix` object.
 A matrix is constructed by providing a list of row vectors that make up the matrix.